The Groundwork Daily Pillars

 The Family Stability Framework

 The Family Stability Framework treats the home as infrastructure.
 It covers leadership clarity, roles, routines, discipline, and repair.
-This pillar explains how a family becomes a predictable environment instead of a place that runs on constant reaction.
+Consequently, the household becomes predictable rather than reactive.

 • Clear leadership and shared responsibility in the home.